MahanBig/Resource-Monitor-Web-UI/README.md

 - A FTP or SFTP solution
 - A website hosting solution
 - A server than can run Python
+- All machines need to configured to norwegian for this to work

 ## What you will need to provide yourself